lolepezy/rpki-prover/README.md

 - `/api/validation-result` - JSON-formatted latest validation results similar to what can be seen in the UI
 - `/api/app-metrics` - JSON-formatted latest metrics similar to what can be seen in the UI
 - `/api/lmdb-stat` - JSON-formatted statistics for LMDB cache.
 Normally it is not of a huge interest to anyone, mostly used for development and testing.
-- `/api/object` - JSON-formatter dump of the RPKI object.
+- `/api/object` - JSON-formatted dump of the RPKI object.
     - With the `hash` paramter the object will be picked by hash
     - With the `uri` paramter the object will be picked by its URL